 Particular emphasis will be put on traditional recipes from the Middle Ages, at the time when Krakow was the capital of Poland, and on dining traditions from the royal courts.
 Street food stalls will also pop up throughout the city, as a reference to ancient merchants who sold their food and products on mobile stands to townsmen on the streets.

 “Do we deserve this title?”, wondered M. Majchrowski.
 “Certainly yes!
 We have good recipes, excellent products from local suppliers, and above all a nice and hospitable atmosphere.
 Krakow has been promoting good gastronomy for years.”

-Already ranking as Poland’s most visited city, with 18 million tourists last year, Krakow doesn’t expect that many more visitors from holding the gastronomic culture title.
+Already ranking as Poland’s most visited city, with 18 million tourists last year, Krakow doesn’t expect that many more visitors from holding the European Capital of Gastronomy title.
 Nevertheless, the goal is to raise awareness about Poland’s cooking traditions and recipes, among both the general public and the world’s top chefs and gastronomic experts.

 What’s the European Academy of Gastronomy?

 The European Academy of Gastronomy (AEG) was recently founded by national academies of gastronomy from 11 EU member states (Austria, Belgium, France, Germany, Great-Britain, Greece, Italy, Poland, Portugal, Spain and Sweden).
 Its General Secretariat is located in Warsaw.

 Its President, Rafael Anson Oliart, is also the president of the Royal Spanish Academy of Gastronomy, while its secretary general, Maciej Dobrzyniecki, heads the Polish academy of Gastronomy.
 Its board of directors is composed of the presidents of the national academies of Belgium, France and Italy.
 Quite interestingly, a quick look at its website shows only two main AEG partners: LOT, the Polish national airline, and the city of Krakow itself…